nes14/nes14.github.io/_posts/2014-9-19-Why-We-Hate-Responsive-Images.md

 ---

 ##It's true, We all hate working with images.
-&nbsp;&nbsp;&nbsp;  I remember when I first added an image to a website.
-I wrote out a simple image tag and copied a URL from Google images and was on my way.
-I didn't even bother with an ALT tag I was bad.
+  I remember when I first added an image to a website.
+I wrote out a simple image tag and copied a URL from Google images and was on my way.I didn't even bother with an ALT tag I was bad.
-&nbsp;&nbsp;&nbsp;  Then came smart phones and images became to be a problem.
+  Then came smart phones and images became to be a problem.
 You have this beautiful picutre of a pony and you want to get it out to all the pony lovers, but what if they all have different devices. *PonyLover_87* has an iPad so he can view the ponies in all it's glory on his retina display but *PonyBr0* only has a Nokia2 and might only get a glimpse of that wonderful mane.

-&nbsp;&nbsp;&nbsp;  So what do we do about this?
+  So what do we do about this?
 We the very minimum we can do is putting an image in a figure tag and setting that baby to a width of 100%.
 With this strategy you will be able to load an image and let the user zoom in and out and pan around.

 ###CSS
   ```